vinodswnt306/TensorFlow-Object-Detection-Candlestick-chart-doji-pattern/README.md

 Using tensorflow API creating doji candlestick recognizer

 Doji pattern detection can be done via manual coding on stock data in csv file using pandas library.
-But I wanted to try my first baby step into Computer Vision world using Tensorflow.
+But I wanted to try my first step into Computer Vision world using Tensorflow.

 # Output files